Saturday, April 19, 2025

 Portsmouth

-I departed the free dock at Chasepeake at 10:40, after deciciding not to visit the Battle Bridge museum which opened a 10.
+I departed the free dock at Chesapeake at 10:40, after deciding not to visit the Battle Bridge museum, which opened at 10.

-The weather was supposed to be gusty Saturday and I figured I could anchor at Hospital Point which seem protected from the South West.
+The weather was supposed to be gusty on Saturday, and I figured I could anchor at Hospital Point, which seemed protected from the southwest.

 An uneventful passage at the Great Bridge and the Great Bridge lock.

-The were many bridges and the RR bridge 7 MM5.8 was under construction and had limited scheduled opening,
+There were many bridges, and the RR bridge 7 MM5.8 was under construction and had a limited scheduled opening.

-I was early for the bridge and decided to gas up at Top Rack which happened to have the cheapest diesel that I have seen on this trip. $3.10 per gallon.
+I arrived early for the bridge and decided to gas up at Top Rack, which happened to have the cheapest diesel I had seen on this trip. $3.10 per gallon.

 I got to the RR bridge 7 and waited about 15 minutes before passing.
-The next bridge Gimertonwas a lift bridge that was 89 feet but I was not certain of it.
+The next bridge, Gimerton, was a lift bridge that was 89 feet, but I was not sure of it.
 The radio operator said something .9 feet.
 A tug boat was impatient and cut through from the north side while I was slowly approaching the bridge.
-I sailboat with a 64 foot mast told me it was 89 feet and I followed her.
+A sailboat with a 64-foot mast told me it was 89 feet, and I followed her.

 As I approached Hospital Point, I noticed a free dock at High Street Landing on the chart, one mile before Hospital Point.
-I took the dock and visited the Portsmouth Navel Shipyard museum and Light Ship Portsmouth.
+I took the dock and visited the Portsmouth Naval Shipyard Museum and Light Ship Portsmouth.

-After waslking through town I return to Bellum.
-I was not hungry so I skipped supper but seem to have drunk a bit much as the next morning had a hangover!
+After walking through town, I return to Bellum.
+I was not hungry, so I skipped supper, but it seemed that I had drunk a bit too much, as the next morning I had a hangover!

 Wednesday, April 16, 2025